 The city of Redlands, with a population of 70,000 (just a bit smaller than Santa Monica), affords students the opportunity to be an active part of a small and supportive community.
 However, at the same time, they enjoy and take complete advantage of their superior Southern California location.
 They boast the ability to be at the beach, in the mountains, at the lake, or in the desert, all within an hour’s drive.
 That said, University of Redlands offers an extensive outdoor program with adventure trips throughout the year.
-Redlands’ 2,600 undergraduates have backpacking, mountain climbing, kayaking, surfing, hiking, and biking at their fingertips.
+Redlands undergraduates have backpacking, mountain climbing, kayaking, surfing, hiking, and biking at their fingertips.

-Housing is guaranteed all four years.
+Housing is guaranteed and required all four years.
 The residence halls surround a grassy, tree-lined central quad where students congregate.
 Some of the residence halls are quite unique – unlike any I have seen.
 They look like old Victorian houses with wrap-around porches.
 Very idyllic!
 There are also Greek houses on campus, but they are small, with room to accommodate only six to ten members.
 The fraternities and sororities are local organizations; 26% of the student body participates in Greek Life.

 One of Redlands’ hallmark programs is The Johnston Center for Integrative Studies.
-Started in 1960, this program is for the “out of the box” student who has multiple interests and passions.
+Started in 1960, this program is for “out of the box” students who have multiple interests and passions.
 In close collaboration with faculty advisors, Johnston students create their own majors and chart their own academic course.
 It is definitely for independent thinkers and self-starters, and a separate application is required.
 About 200 students participate; they have the option of living in a common community but are not required to do so.

-Redlands is not an academic pressure cooker; but ironically, has produced 14 Fulbright scholars in the past six years.
+University of Redlands is not an academic pressure cooker; but ironically, has produced 14 Fulbright scholars in the past decade.
 Students have close working relationships with professors; the largest introductory class is 32, and the student faculty ratio is 14:1.
 Business is the most popular major, and 90% of accounting students graduate with jobs – a pretty impressive number.
 There is an overall 91% retention rate.
 The Academic Center for Learning Differences is there for support, but mostly accommodations are easily handled directly with the professors.

 Redlands has the 2nd oldest accredited music school in the country.
 Its conservatory approach offers a Bachelor of Music or a Bachelor of Arts with a Major in Music.
 They also offer a Master’s degree in Music.
 There are over 200 performances on campus each year and all students are welcome to participate.

-Debbie and Suzie visited Redlands in January, 2015.
-You can see all of the photos from our visit to Redlands here.
+You can scroll through all of the photos from our team’s visits to Redlands below.